How it works

 You can sell or give away plants you grow on your backyard, fresh cuttings, seeds, or other garden related items subject to your state/local county requirements (if any).
 Some plants like citrus may have stricter requirements than others in California.
 You can even sell fresh produce.
 Starting January 1, 2015, a new law (AB-1990) authorizes Community Food Producers to sell or provide whole uncut fruits or vegetables if they meet specified requirements.
 You can read more about this new law here.
 If you are looking for a particular plant, you can also list your request on our site so other gardeneurs can make you an offer.

-6. Why do I need to link my gardeneur account to Paypal or a bank account?
+6. Why do I need to set up a payment method on my gardeneur account?

 Gardeneur charges a 10% transaction fee and delivery fees.
 Sellers can list as many items for FREE.

 It is totally up to you.
 In general, we recommend selling the plants lower than the price offered at your local retail stores, because we eliminate rental and shipping costs.
-You may also want to factor in Paypal payment processing fee and Gardeneur transaction fee in your price.
+You may also want to factor in Gardeneur transaction fee in your price.
 In addition, some plants could sell for more because of its aesthetic features or because it comes with a very nice planter.
 Some plants are just priceless and not for sale.
-I have one of those myself that I am not ready to let go :)
+We have one of those ourselves that we are not ready to let go :)

 If you are listing plants, we highly recommend you to include the botanical name of your plant, so it can be easier to find.
 You can do a quick Google Image search from desktop to find similarly looking plants.
 Simply click the camera icon to upload the image of your plants and Google will display all matching pictures.
 The botanical name of the plants are typically used in the tittle of the image files.

 10. Do I need to obtain license to sell nursery stock from my backyard?